devingfx/vanill.es/README.md

 import { groupBy } from 'vanill.es'
 ```

-> Of course, using index modules browsers will also import everything else in that module !
+> Of course, using index modules in browsers will also import everything else in that module !
 > Avoid it to get benefit of **tree shaking** or use a packager like [rollup](https://rollupjs.org/guide/en/)...

 You may also add custom entries to the importmap to name it